kelvin0712/sleeping-duck-challenge/README.md

+# Install dependencies
+After cloning down or download the repo, run `npm install` to install all the dependencies.
+After that, run `npm start` to start the application.

 # Questions Part
 ## Part 1
 When setting the state within the toggleItem function, I used this code to modify the array: